capri1989/reveal.js/markdown/slides.md

  * Kernel support for v2 will come later

 Note:
-* Kompletter Traffic zwischen allen Daemons in Ceph kann verschlüsselt werden
+* The traffic between the daemons in Ceph can now be encrypted
-* Aktuell kann man nur IPv4 oder IPv6 nutzen, damit geht nun Dual Stack
+* Currently only IPv4 or IPv6 but not both - WIP

 --